 What Are the Elements of Wrongful Death?

-For your wrongful death claim to succeed, your attorney must prove:
+For your wrongful death claim to succeed, your attorney must prove the following:

-4. The estate and surviving loved ones have sustained damages.
-Both the estate and the family of the deceased may recover compensation for losses incurred due to the decedent’s wrongful death.
+- The estate and surviving loved ones have sustained damages.
+Both the estate and the family of the deceased are entitled to compensation for losses incurred as a result of the decedent’s wrongful death.

 Attorneys at The Flood Law Firm have unmatched experience in the courtroom compared to other firms in the area.
 We make it our priority to protect you from the machinations of insurance carriers and pursue the outcome you and your family deserve.